L

 Orion’s voice turned cold.
 “Lucas was the best of us... and you are the worst.
 I’d rather face the wrath of the Creator than conspire with a serpent in cloth like you.”

 Douglas snarled.
 “Blah!
 Let’s see how brave you are when the noose tightens around your worthless neck.”
 He slumped against the side of the wagon, sneering.
-“It’ll be a sight—watching you sway at the gallows.”
+“It’ll be a sight watching you sway at the gallows.”

+Orion tried to ignore Douglas’s words.
+He focused instead on the pain in his leg.
+The wound throbbed with every heartbeat.
+In the moonlight, he saw a dark substance on his hand after touching it.
+“It’s becoming gangrenous,” he whispered.
 If the infection had truly reached that point, the flesh was already starting to die and rot.
-He knew then—his days were numbered.
+He knew then his days were numbered.
 His eyes drifted toward the night, locking onto the faint flicker of light in Melissa’s window.

 Across the way, Melissa and her new housemate, Elle, had settled in her room.